This article shows what steps investors should take in April at the beginning of the financial year.

 PPF allows you to invest ₹1.5 lakhs/year in every family member’s PPF account (grandparents, parents, children) and allows ₹1.5 lakhs exemption/year under 80C per investor who is investing.
 So a family with goals that are far away can invest 1.5 lakhs/year for multiple family members as long as their asset allocation allows it.
 The interest rate for PPF is 7.1% today and is expected to fall with time.
 The money is locked until maturity for 15 years.

 If you are wondering when to invest in PPF keep this in mind: since the balance of the PPF account does not reduce, you need to invest as much as you can or need to as early as possible.
-The interest for PPF is calculated based on the balance on 5th April, then on 5th May and so on and then credited on 31st March next year.
+The interest for PPF is calculated based on the balance on 5th April, then on 5th May and so on and then credited on 31st of March next year.

 Employee provident fund (EPF) / Voluntary provident Fund (VPF)